 ROLE OF INTESTINAL INFLAMMATION

 The role of intestinal inflammation and luminal factors in SpA is an area of debate.
 In a large series of ileocolonoscopy examinations with biopsies in patients with SpA, inflammatory lesions were found in two thirds of patients, with a similar proportion in those with AS and RA.
 Moreover, the clinical course of articular disease was independent of the presence of gut inflammation, and a minority of patients (3.7%) developed overt IBD.
 In another study, 123 patients with SpA at initial endoscopy were reassessed clinically, and follow-up endoscopy performed in 49 patients.
 Articular remission rates were independent of initial gut inflammation and associated with endoscopic and histological remission.
 In addition, initial chronic gut inflammation implies a high risk of evolution of AS.
 Nevertheless, a potential confounding factor of these studies is that most patients are treated with non-steroidal anti-inflammatory drugs (NSAIDs) which may promote enteropathy that is hardly distinguishable from primary inflammatory lesions of the gut.
 Furthermore, in a follow-up study of some patients still taking NSAIDs, no inflammatory gut lesions were found in those in clinical remission from articular symptoms, while in contrast, half of the patients with articular inflammation had persistent inflammatory gut lesions, and one quarter developed overt IBD.
 This suggests that intestinal inflammation is important in idiopathic as well IBD-associated AS, possibly by determining an increased antigenic load across the inflamed gut mucosa.

 Post-enteric reactive arthritis is associated with Gram-negative enterobacteria such as Salmonella, Escherichia coli, Yersinia and Campylobacter; in these circumstances, bacterial antigens have been isolated in the affected joints.
 These conditions are clinically very similar to type I IBD arthritis, and it therefore seems likely that bacterial antigens may be important in the initiation of the inflammatory process.
 Furthermore, stronger support on the role of bacteria in initiating arthritis in the presence of gut inflammation has been gained from a study of HLA-B*27 transgenic animal models.
 These knock-out animals spontaneously develop colitis and axial and peripheral arthritis when reared under normal conditions.
 Interestingly, when they are kept in a germ-free environment, gut and joint inflammation is prevented.
 Furthermore, different bacteria induce gut and joint inflammation with different efficiency, with Bacteroides vulgatus being the most efficient and E. coli is ineffective.
 Thus, it appears likely that similarly to IBD, bacteria are important in the pathogenesis of SpA, with an interaction with the immune system.
 The link between bacteria, gut/joint inflammation and the immune response, might result from a (common) genetic predisposition.

 GENETIC PREDISPOSITION TO SPONDYLOARTHROPATHY

 Idiopathic AS is strongly associated with possession of HLA-B*27, with a 94% prevalence in northern European patients, compared with 10% of healthy controls.
 This association is considerably weaker in IBD-associated AS, ranging between 50% and 80% of patients[23–25].
 Conversely, 50% of HLA-B*27-positive IBD patients have AS, compared with 1%-10% of B*27-positive individuals in the general population.
 Putative mechanisms include B*27 presenting peptide from luminal bacteria, or self proteins causing an inflammatory response, or peptides being presented to the immune system by other antigens such as HLA-DR. Central to these theories is the concept of a triggering bacterial antigen, although evidence is lacking.
 Patients with isolated sacroiliitis are less likely to be HLA-B*27-positive, and HLA-B*27 seems to be a marker of progressive axial disease rather than sacroiliitis, but long-term studies are needed.
 Other genes in the HLA region have also been implicated including HLA-DR1, TAP and LMP, but none of these findings have been conclusive.
 Moreover, subsequent studies have demonstrated other HLA associations in IBD arthritis.
-The association with HLA-DRB1*0103 is solely with type I arthritis, which is also associated with HLA-B*27, whereas type II is associated with B*44 and MICA[1326
+The association with HLA-DRB1*0103 is solely with type I arthritis, which is also associated with HLA-B*27, whereas type II is associated with B*44 and MICA (Table 1).

-Table 1 HLA associations in IBD and IBD-associated arthropathy
+Table 1 HLA associations in IBD and IBD-associated arthropathy.

 A number of studies have demonstrated a striking overlap within patients and family members with rheumatological, dermatological and gastrointestinal diseases.
 The susceptibility genes of these disorders appear to overlap with each other.
 In a study that explored the prevalence of secondary disorders in 3287 AS individuals, the sub-group of patients with IBD-AS had higher prevalence of iritis (OR = 1.4) or psoriasis (OR = 1.9) than the controls.
 Moreover, patients with multiple disorders predicted the highest prevalence of co-existing disease (i.e. psoriasis, IBD, iritis, or AS) within family members.
 These data suggest that susceptibility factors are additive or have a synergistic effect on each other, thus pointing to a shared gene hypothesis.

 GENETIC PREDISPOSITION TO IBD